Unit 1 - Practice Quiz

 C. fork()

-D. new()
+D. create()

 23 What is a 'Zombie' process?

-A. A virus process
+A. A process that consumes all CPU resources

-B. A process that has terminated, but its parent has not yet called wait()
+C. A process that has terminated, but its parent has not yet called wait()

 24 What happens to a child process if its parent terminates without invoking wait(), and the OS does not cascade termination?

-A. It becomes a Zombie process
+A. It becomes an Orphan process

-C. It stops executing but remains in memory
+B. It stops executing but remains in memory

 25 Two processes are 'Cooperating' if: